How Much Does a Website Cost in 2026? Complete Pricing Guide

 The market has three main provider types, each with distinct trade-offs.

-Pros: Lowest cost, direct communication, fast for simple projects.
+Pros: Lower cost, direct communication, fast for simple projects.
 Cons: Single point of failure (what happens if they get sick, take another project, or disappear?), limited breadth of expertise, no established processes for complex projects.

 Best for: Simple landing pages, basic WordPress sites, small projects with flexible timelines.